Personal Watercraft (PWC) Terms & Conditions

 PWC Registration and Licensing

 Every PWC must be licensed by the Crouch Harbour Authority before it is used.
-The licence fee is £183.00 p.a.
-Any new applicants applying for a PWC/Jet Ski License are required to provide RYA Personal Watercraft Certificate of Proficiency.
+The licence fee is £186.00 p.a.

 A PWC Licence if granted by the Authority will be valid for a period of 12 months commencing 1st January and expiring 31st December.
 Licences issued after 1st January are not subject to a reduction of fee for the shorter period.